Movie

 Quick reasons

-• Dialogue serves the swashbuckling narrative rather than pushing a message.
+• Dialogue serves the story rather than pushing an agenda.

-• Characters are well-developed and not merely symbols of diversity.
+• Characters are well-developed and fit organically into the narrative.

-• There is minimal contemporary political discourse present.
+• There are minimal contemporary political themes present.

 AI cultural analysis